rhansen2/dyndao/README.md

 It may be necessary in some situations to store certain values as strings to avoid the issues hinted at above.
-At least one such issue has resulted from unsigned integer hash values that needed to be stored as strings (to avoid being converted to Go's float64 type)
+At least one such issue has resulted from unsigned integer hash values that needed to be stored as strings within object.Object (to avoid being converted to Go's float64 type), only to later be mapped to number fields in the relevant database tables.

 *CODE LAYOUT*